Aliases for TTK Gene

 GeneCards Summary for TTK Gene

 TTK (TTK Protein Kinase) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and RB in Cancer.
-GO annotations related to this gene include identical protein binding and protein tyrosine kinase activity.
-An important paralog of this gene is TLK1.
+Diseases associated with TTK include Polyposis Syndrome, Hereditary Mixed, 1 and Pancreatic Cancer.
+Among its related pathways are Cell cycle and Retinoblastoma (RB) in Cancer.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TLK2.